rnd7/awsm/README.md

 # AWSM
 The *AwesomeWaveSplineMachine* is a software synthesizer that utilizes what I call dynamic *WaveSpline* synthesis.
 For the nerds, this is basically the interpretation of a set of temporal-ordered unitless time-value pairs as parametrically exponentially interpolated one-dimensional spline that you can manipulate in real-time while playback.

 I wonder if nobody came up with something like this, but I couldn't find anything directly related.
 I'm curious, let me know if you stumbled upon similar projects.
+Write me an email to rnd7[at]riseup.net.

 A screenshot of the *AwesomeWaveSplineMachine* in action.
 You can try it yourself, check the link below.